anshpreetlayal/practice_data_engineering_bash/README.md

 If you have additional insights, tips, or even new commands to share, feel free to contribute!
 Fork the repository, make your changes, and submit a pull request.
 Together, we can build a comprehensive reference for everyone in the community.

 Acknowledgment
-These notes are a product of my learning journey, inspired by the valuable insights gained from the youtube https://www.youtube.com/watch?v=YHFzr-akOas&list=PLS1QulWo1RIb9WVQGJ_vh-RQusbZgO_As&index=1  course. that I undertook.
+These notes are a product of my learning journey, inspired by the valuable insights gained from the youtube https://www.youtube.com/watch?v=YHFzr-akOas&list=PLS1QulWo1RIb9WVQGJ_vh-RQusbZgO_As&index=1  course that I undertook.

 Let's continue to learn, collaborate, and empower one another in the fascinating realm of Bash shell commands.
 Happy coding! 🚀